GodotNuts/GodotFirebase/TESTING.md

 ## Running Tests

 The easiest way to run all of this project's unit and integration tests is from the [command line](https://github.com/bitwes/Gut/wiki/Command-Line).
 First, ensure that your shell has the `godot` alias defined.
-For example, one might add the following to their `~/.zshrc` file on macOS.
+For example, one might add the following to their `~/.zshrc` file on macOS and then re-source (or simply restart) their shell session.

 ```bash
 alias godot='/Applications/Godot.app/Contents/MacOS/Godot'